mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ## Ques: In Kubernetes, How the auto-healing mechanism automatically detects and recovers from failed workloads without manual intervention.

 ### How Auto Healing works.
+Kubernetes has a built-in self-healing mechanism.
+It continuously monitors Pods using controllers and health probes.
+If a Pod crashes, fails a liveness check, or a node goes down, Kubernetes automatically restarts the container or reschedules the Pod on a healthy node to maintain the desired state.
+This happens without any manual intervention, ensuring application availability and resilience

 1  **Liveness Probes**
  .
 If a container becomes unresponsive or unhealthy, the **liveness Probe** triggers at restart.